 By 1837 it was recorded that 25,000 cases had been dealt with by the Dublin Skin Infirmary.
 Wallace’s work was recognised internationally: reference was common to the work being carried out by ‘Wallace of Dublin’ and he was known for his innovative use of potassium iodide in the treatment of venereal diseases.
 By the 1830s, Wallace was conducting research into venereal disease to determine its underlying causes and explore incubation periods and modes of transmission.
 In order to do so, he purposely (and, in most cases, unknowingly to the patient) infected people with venereal disease and observed its progress to inform his research.
 While the results of his research were not widely accepted at the time, Wallace felt that his work was crucial to understanding how best to combat and inoculate against venereal disease.

-On 2 December 1837 Wallace visited a patient who was suffering from highly infectious typhoid fever.
+On 2 December 1837 Wallace visited a patient who was suffering from highly infectious typhus.
 Within a week, Wallace was dead.
 He was 47 years old.